pass/policies/README.md

 ## Steal These Policies

 You're free to use these policies in your own organization under the [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/) license.
-Edit them.
 Adapt them to your needs.
 Share them.
 Put them to work.